 Philip G. Rogers is senior vice president at ACE.
-In this role, he provides leadership for ACE’s programmatic division, which focuses on high quality, innovative executive practice and solutions for higher education institutions and leaders.
-The division is comprised of five core units representing a wide array of expertise, including advancement; education attainment and innovation; internationalization and global engagement; leadership development; and policy research and strategy.
+In this role, he provides leadership for ACE’s Learning and Engagement Division (LED), which focuses on executive practice and solutions for higher education institutions and leaders.

 Previously, Rogers served as vice president and chief of staff at ACE.
 In this capacity, he partnered with President Ted Mitchell to lead the design and development of ACE’s new strategic framework, "Higher Education for the Nation’s Future."
 He also provided oversight for the marketing, membership, and communications teams, as well as served as the principal liaison to the ACE Board of Directors and the Washington Higher Education Secretariat.